 As John Medina says in Brain Rules, “Hear a piece of information, and three days later you’ll remember 10% of it.
 Add a picture, and you’ll remember 65%.”

-Want to make your report more memorable?
+Want to make your marketing report more memorable?

 - Focus on visualization.
 Learn about the keys to a memorable data visualization to make the most of your data.